tokhirbekdev/tokhirbekdev/README.md

 - **Software Engineer** at XYZ Corp
   Focused on developing highly scalable web applications with a strong emphasis on security and performance optimization.
   Key Achievements:
-  - Improved system performance by 30% using Go and Gin framework.
+  - Enhanced system performance by 30% utilizing Go and the Gin framework.
-  - Designed a microservices architecture for a large-scale e-commerce platform.
+  - Designed and implemented a microservices architecture for a large-scale e-commerce platform.

 - **Security Consultant** at ABC Ltd
   Worked closely with a cross-functional team to assess vulnerabilities and improve security across web and mobile platforms.
   Key Achievements:
   - Conducted penetration testing and vulnerability assessments, reducing security risks by 40%.
-  - Developed automated security tools using Python and Bash.
+  - Developed custom automated security tools using Python and Bash scripts.

 ---

 ## 🛠 Technologies and Platforms

 ### 🖥️ **Backend Development**
-Backend texnologiyalar tizimi server tarafida ma'lumotlarni ishlash va foydalanuvchi so'rovlariga javob berish uchun ishlatiladi.
-Bu texnologiyalarni ishlatish orqali samarali, kengaytiriladigan va xavfsiz web ilovalar yaratish mumkin.
+Backend technologies are used for handling data and responding to user requests.
+Leveraging these tools allows the creation of scalable, efficient, and secure web applications.

 <p align="center">
   <img src="https://img.shields.io/badge/Go-00ADD8?style=for-the-badge&logo=go&logoColor=white"/>